 Homemade Marshmallows

-Infused with marshmallow root to soothe your digestion and support your respiratory system, Homemade Marshmallows are essential, melted into that perfect, comforting, cozy cup of hot chocolate.
+Infused with marshmallow root to soothe your digestion and support your respiratory system, Homemade Marshmallows are an essential, melted into that perfect, comforting, cup of cozy.

 Ingredients

-- 1/4 grass fed beef gelatin powder (I use either Vital Proteins or Perfect Bovine Gelatin because they are sustainably sourced and grass-fed)
+- 2 1/2 Tablespoons grass-fed beef gelatin powder (I use Perfect Bovine Gelatin because they are sustainably sourced and grass-fed)

 - 2 tsp vanilla extract